embEDUx/documentation/src/background/evaluation/comparison/buildroot.md

 topics need to read documentation that goes beyond the F1-help-text that is provided by the **Buildroot** configuration menu.

-The **Buildroot** tool is able to provide a lot of packages for the target system.
-It is also possible to build **BusyBox**-only RootFS.
-Every package is built on the host system, using a cross-toolchain, that can either be downloaded or also compiled configured and compiled within the **Buildroot**-context.
-It is possible to add own packages, and a short instruction how to add a new package (called applet) can be found [on the busybox website](http://www.busybox.net/FAQ.html#adding).
-Adding new software can be a cumbersome process, because it has to be cross-compilable and package dependencies need to be maintained manually.

 ## Overview
 Criteria | Result | Notes